You can save money on health care and dependent care expenses by paying for them with tax-advantaged accounts.

 |

-* Note: The minimum annual HSA election for 2023 is $120 (or $260 in 2024).
+* Note: The minimum annual HSA election is $260.

 **Money in an HSA can be withdrawn tax-free as long as it is used to pay for qualified health-related expenses.
 If money is used for ineligible expenses, you will pay ordinary income tax on the amount withdrawn, plus a 20% penalty tax if you withdraw the money before age 65.